English-Taught Study Programs in Europe

 Compare yearly tuition, application fees, seat deposits and the cost of living in the city.

-Pick the country that fits your program, budget and exam route
+Pick the country that fits your program, budget and exam model

-Once you know the program you want, compare the destinations where that route is realistic.
+Once you know the program you want, compare the destinations where that option is realistic.
 Each country guide breaks down the universities, tuition, admissions model, entrance exams, timelines and student-life basics.

 Need to understand the platform first?